kentontroy/CDP7_MultinodeDeployment/README-aws-example.md

 Note, tenant VPCs are not public so ensure that cluster nodes have a publicly accessible route via an IGW (i.e. if relevant to your setup)

+Ensure that you use the id's not the alias names in the Ansible script.

+In this example, the kdavis-vpc has a subnet which contains a route table having the following entries for destination and target:

+10.0.0.0/16	local
+0.0.0.0/0	igw-0ea7a2aff7a0f30c1

 AWS IAM Console
 ---------------
 Create a user